ensemble-learning/ppt-tao/PITCHME.md

 +++
 @title[DFT results]
-We considered all the possible C-C bond formaiton pathway
+We considered all the possible C-C coupling pathway
 ![](assets/f-02.png)

 +++